KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

     @PageColor(blue)
 }

-Native iOS keyboards use more gestures than you probably realize at first.
-For instance, keys can be pressed, released, long pressed, etc., space can be dragged to move the cursor, shift can be double tapped to toggle caps-lock, etc.
+Native iOS keyboards use more gestures than you may think.
+For instance, keys can be pressed, released, long pressed, etc. Space can be dragged to move the cursor, shift can be double tapped to toggle caps-lock, etc.

-These gestures can be complicated to set up, but KeyboardKit provides you with handy views and extensions to easily be able to define rich gesture actions that are handled by the ``KeyboardActionHandler``, or any custom actions that you specify.
+These gestures can be complicated to set up, but KeyboardKit provides you with a ``Keyboard/Gesture`` enum that defines all supported gestures, as well as views and extensions that trigger rich gesture actions that can be handled by a ``KeyboardActionHandler``.